suyashsethia/DFS/Readme.md

 - File and Folder

 Client Side (Aditya)
+- Create a connection with the NM
+- Prompt the user for an action
+  - CREATE <file_path>
     - Send Create Request with file / Folder Path
     - recieve response from NM

 NM Side (Ayan )